IceCuBear/AmazonPriceConverter/README.md

-# Amazon Euro to HUF Converter
+# Amazon Euro Converter

-A lightweight UserScript that automatically converts and displays Amazon prices in Hungarian Forint (HUF) next to the original Euro (EUR) prices.
+A lightweight UserScript that automatically converts and displays Amazon prices in the desired currency next to the original Euro (EUR) prices.
 It is designed to provide "Revolut-ish" mid-market exchange rates rather than Amazon's often inflated currency conversion rates.

 ## 🚀 Features